 I would be sceptical any time you see "video reviews" uploaded to the company's channel.

 See the video above "Inside the world of fake reviews by CBC marketplace".

 Take a look.
 All these videos were uploaded to the myTEFL channel.
 If these are genuine video reviews why are they all on the company's channel?
 Are they totally fake?
 I don't know, but I would suspect that they were paid some way either with cash or with a "free" certificate.

-Again, why are all these video reviews on the company channel?
+Otherwise, why are all these video "reviews" on the company channel?